dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 5. Repeat the process for each program/program stage.
 You can also copy all access options from the main program to your child programs:

-    1. Select the program stages you want to have similar access options as the main program by toggling the checkboxes on the righthand side of the program stages.
+    1. Select the program stages you want to have similar access options as the main program by toggling the checkboxes on the right hand side of the program stages.
 You can also choose to **Select all** program stages, **Deselect all** program stages or **Select similar** stages, in terms of access options, to that of the main program.
 Similar stages are toggled by default.

     2. Click **Apply to selected stages**

 #### Create program notifications

 1. Create the message you want to send:

     1. Click **What to send?**.

     2. Enter a **Name**.

     3. Create the **Subject template**: Double-click the parameters in the **Template variables** field to add them to your subject.

         > **Note**
         >
         > The subject is not included in text messages.

     4. Create the **Message template**: Double-click the parameter names in the **Template variables** list to add them to your message.

         Dear A{w75KJ2mc4zz}, You're now enrolled in V{program\_name}.

 2. Define *when* you want to send the message:

     1. Click **When to send it?**.

     2. Select a **Notification trigger**.

         <table>
         <colgroup>
         <col width="50%" />